 A legal studies and paralegal bachelor’s are similar, but not always the same thing.
 Some schools call a bachelor’s in paralegal studies a legal studies degree in order to broaden the pool of potential students.
 The definition of paralegal is, according to the American Bar Association, someone who is qualified by education, training or work experience and is employed or retained by a lawyer, law office, corporation, government agencies, or other entity and who performs substantive and specific work that a lawyer is responsible for.
 A legal studies program that offers advanced paralegal education is one that prepares students for work in one of the aforementioned areas of employment whereas a legal studies program offers a more theoretical education.

 In contrast to the definition of a paralegal, a non-paralegal legal studies degree provides students with an education that familiarizes them with legal processes, institutions, and the ideas behind legal thought.
 It helps them understand core courses in the concepts and philosophy of law, the history of the American legal system, politics, the criminal justice system, criminal law, property law, advanced legal writing, and more.
-Some legal studies programs also engage the student in research methods, sociology and law, how cultural forces shape the law, and legal systems around the country and the world.
+Some legal studies programs also engage the student in research methods, legal concepts, advocacy, sociology and law, how cultural forces shape the law, and legal systems around the country and the world.

 Legal studies programs can vary greatly from school to school and to the point that the legal studies degree is a multidisciplinary degree that pulls from different educational disciplines instead of being representative of a degree that has a standardized curriculum.
 Prospective students of online programs in the legal field should pay attention to the program details and class offerings when comparing legal studies vs paralegal degree programs, especially if you want an advanced paralegal degree instead of a legal studies degree.